ashleybaxter/iamashley/_posts/2017-10-19-beating-shiny-object-syndrome.markdown

 We're creatives, we're makers.
 We come up with new ideas and—because we have the skill set to execute on them—end up being pulled in different directions.

 Are you guilty of shiny object syndrome?
-Are you owner of a bunch of halk-baked projects or inactive domains?
+Are you owner of a bunch of half-baked projects or inactive domains?
 My advice is to pick one idea, give it the resources it needs to become a great project and cull the rest.

 Each idea needs an extraordinary amount of work behind it to become a great project.
 Understanding that and realising I couldn't do that with multiple projects is what helped me beat shiny object syndrome.